 1 teaspoon honey

-1 ½ tablespoon hemp oil (or use olive oil)
+1 ½ tablespoon hemp oil or Extra virgin olive oil

 Grated zest of an unwaxed lemon